 1943, Montgomery, Alabama: Rosa Parks tries to board a bus, but after paying the fare sees there are people standing in the back staircase, where the "coloured" passengers are supposed to enter.
-She tries to walk down the front aisle, but the bus driver demands she exit and re-enter in the back.
-When she eventually relents, the bus drives off without her before she can get back on.
+She tries to walk down the front aisle, but the bus driver, James Blake, demands she exit and re-enter in the back.
+When she eventually relents, Blake drives off without her before she can get back on.

 1955: The TARDIS lands in an alleyway, and the Doctor notes that this is not Sheffield.
-Her companions are less than impressed, as this is either the ninth or fourteenth time they've missed their destination.
-Before they can leave again, the TARDIS' screens inform the Doctor that there's artron energy in the vicinity, which piques her interest since there shouldn't be any.
-The companions are a bit iffy, but venture forth with The Doctor to see what's up.
+Her companions are less than impressed, as this is the fourteenth time they've missed their destination.
+Before they can leave again, the TARDIS' screens inform the Doctor that there's artron energy in the vicinity, which piques her interest since there shouldn't be any in Alabama.
+The companions are a bit iffy, but venture forth with the Doctor to see what's up.

 While walking down a street, Ryan gets a first-hand introduction to the racism of '50s American South when he tries to return a dropped glove to a white woman, and gets slapped hard by her husband.
-The others leap to his defence, but before a scuffle can ensue, a woman steps in to defuse the situation: Rosa Parks.
+The others leap to his defence, but before a scuffle can ensue, Rosa Parks steps in to defuse the situation.
 After she promises the man that his suit, which she's working on, will be done by tomorrow, the couple storms off.
 Rosa tells the four time travellers that they should be careful not to cause any trouble, and when she introduces herself, all four are thrilled to meet her, even if Ryan thinks she is famous for driving a bus instead of protesting on one.
 The Doctor manages to prevent any future spoilers from being leaked, but scans Rosa as she walks off, discovering traces of artron energy around her.

 The Doctor realizes they have to stay in the past longer, as she deduces that someone is likely trying to mess with history.
-Meanwhile, in the alley where the TARDIS is parked, a white man in a leather jacket approaches it and scans it with a gadget that definitely isn't from this time period.
+Meanwhile, in the alley where the TARDIS is parked, a man in a leather jacket approaches it and scans it with a gadget that definitely isn't from 1955.
 He then tries to shoot it with an energy weapon, but fails due to its protective forcefield.
-After the Doctor and her friends, in a bar, discuss Rosa's life, they get kicked out because Ryan is black and Yaz is "Mexican".
+After the Doctor and her friends discuss Rosa's life in a bar, they get kicked out because Ryan is black and Yaz is "Mexican".
 The Doctor explains that they have a duty to make sure history takes the right course.

-Since they can't go back to the TARDIS as Krasko knows where it is, they get a room at a motel, which is unfortunately "Whites Only", necessitating Ryan and Yaz to be smuggled in through the bathroom window in the back.
-The Doctor starts getting everyone to list what they know about Rosa and her bus ride, since it's obvious that the time traveller they met is trying to interfere.
+Since they can't go back to the TARDIS, as Krasko knows where it is, they get a room at a motel, which is unfortunately "Whites Only", necessitating Ryan and Yaz to be smuggled in through the bathroom window in the back.
+The Doctor starts getting everyone to list what they know about Rosa and her bus ride, since it's obvious that Krasko is trying to interfere.
 She starts writing on the wall with a marker, and Graham objects to the vandalism as she isn't Banksy.
 Or is she?
 In any case, the pen is special.
 The discussion is interrupted by a knock on the door, and Ryan and Yaz flee to the bathroom.
 The Doctor sonics the ink to turn it invisible, and opens the door to reveal a police officer.
 Apparently, our heroes have made some "good citizens" uncomfortable with their non-bigoted views.
-Graham claims that they are in town to sell an invention, effectively describing a smartphone (hilariously attempting to use terms appropriate to the 1950s), and then claims his name is Steve Jobs.
-The officer is skeptical, but when he enters the bathroom, it's empty.
+Graham claims that they are in town to sell an invention, effectively describing a smartphone, and then claims his name is Steve Jobs.
+The officer is sceptical, but, when he enters the bathroom, it's empty.
 Ryan and Yaz have slipped out to the alley and hidden behind a dumpster, where they discuss how uncomfortable it is to be in the racist past, while also talking about the racism they each face in their own time.

 After Graham gives Ryan and Yaz the all-clear, the brainstorming resumes, as the Doctor states that they need every bit of information about what happened the night of Rosa's bus ride, especially since a newspaper reveals that it's supposed to happen tomorrow.
-And the Doctor suspects that the time traveller she met is going to do whatever he can to try and steer history off-course.
+And the Doctor suspects that Krasko is going to do whatever he can to try and steer history off-course.
 After a lot of hard work, they deduce where Rosa lives, where she works, and which bus route she's going to take.
-Graham goes to the bar to track down the bus driver, James Blake, and Ryan goes to Rosa's house, where he serves coffee and meets Martin Luther King, Jr. The Doctor, meanwhile, confronts Krasko and tricks him into sending his suitcase of gear to the far future with his temporal displacement weapon.
-She further identifies him as a former inmate of the Stormcage Containment Facility with a neural implant preventing him from hurting or killing anyone, due to a history of mass murder.
-She tells him that his plan isn't going to work, confiscating his weapon and destroying his vortex manipulator (effectively stranding him in 1955), before leaving.
+Graham goes to the bar to track down James Blake, and Ryan goes to Rosa's house, where he serves coffee and meets Martin Luther King, Jr. The Doctor, meanwhile, confronts Krasko and tricks him into sending his suitcase of gear to the far future with his temporal displacement weapon.
+She further identifies him as a former inmate of the Stormcage Containment Facility with a neural implant preventing him from hurting or killing anyone, due to an incident that resulted in mass murder.
+She tells him that his plan isn't going to work, confiscating his weapon and destroying his vortex manipulator, effectively stranding him in 1955, before leaving.

-Ultimately, all four time travellers end up on the bus with Rosa, and the Doctor, Graham and Yaz have to stay on board to ensure there are enough "white" passengers for Rosa to be asked to move, something none of them are comfortable with.
-Furthermore, when he gets up to leave before the Doctor can tell him this, Graham unwittingly and unwillingly becomes the passenger for whom Rosa was demanded to give up her seat, directly leading to her refusal and arrest.
-After Rosa is arrested, back on the TARDIS, the Doctor tells her friends that Rosa's life didn't get any easier, but that in 1999 she was eventually awarded a Congressional Gold Medal.
+Ultimately, all four time travellers end up on the bus with Rosa, and the Doctor, Graham and Yaz have to stay on board to ensure there are enough "white" passengersnote for Rosa to be asked to move, something none of them are comfortable with.
+Furthermore, when he gets up to leave before the Doctor can tell him this, Graham unwittingly and unwillingly becomes the passenger for whom Rosa was demanded to give up her seat for, directly leading to her refusal and arrest.
+After Rosa is arrested, back on the TARDIS, the Doctor tells her friends that Rosa's life didn't get any easier, but that, in 1999, she was eventually awarded a Congressional Gold Medal.
 As a final note, the Doctor takes them to see the asteroid that was named in Rosa's honour, showing them that her legacy helped change the universe for the better.

 - Agitated Item Stomping: The Doctor destroys Krasko's vortex manipulator by ripping it off his wrist and stomping on it, even animatedly jumping on it.

 - Ambiguously Brown: In-Universe.
-The natives don't recognize Yaz's ethnicity and assume she's Mexican, much to her annoyance (she's really Pakistani).
+The Alabamans don't recognize Yaz's ethnicity as Pakistani and assume she's Mexican, much to her annoyance.
 This causes running confusion among the modern Brits, since she gets filed as "white" and "coloured" for the purposes of local laws apparently at random—she gets kicked out of a white-only restaurant along with Ryan, but she's allowed to sit in the white section of the bus.

-- Arson, Murder, and Jaywalking: The Doctor's concluding Info Dump about what Rosa Parks' protest achieved gives us a non-comedic and probably accidental example: she got the buses desegregated, inspired other civil rights protests, won the Presidential Medal of Freedom, and had an asteroid named after her.
-The last of these superficially sounds like a great honour, but is actually comparatively mundane.
+- Arson, Murder, and Jaywalking: The Doctor's concluding Info Dump about what Rosa Parks' protest achieved gives us a non-comedic and probably accidental example: She got the buses desegregated, inspired other civil rights protests, won the Presidential Medal of Freedom, and had an asteroid named after her.
+The last of these superficially sounds like a great honour, but is actually comparatively mundane.note

 - The large clock on the wall of Rosa's workplace is an Ikea Bravur clock, a design which didn't exist in 1955.